 - Keep your promises.
 PTSD can make your loved one lose trust in people.
 Be consistent and follow through on the things you say you’re going to do.

 - Tell them you believe they are capable of recovery.
 Emphasize their strengths.
 Help them and remind them of their positive qualities, successes and how far they have come.
 Encourage them to keep going and that together you can beat this.

 Watch your words!

-“What are you worried for, just be positive”, “but you have a healthy baby”, “don’t worry about things it will be ok”, or “try to relax” are some of the things we may be tempted to say to someone with PTSD.
+“What are you worried about”, “Just be positive”, “but you have a healthy baby”, “Don’t worry about things it will be ok”, or “Try to relax” are some of the things we may be tempted to say to someone with PTSD.
 But these comments can do more damage than good.
 If all it took was to ‘try and relax’ then think how easy it would be to recover!

-Encourage your loved one to get help, whether it be the GP, Health Visitor, Midwife or a organisation such as the Birth Trauma association, or Birth Trauma Trust.
+Encourage your loved one to get help, whether it be the GP, Health Visitor, Midwife or a organisation such as the Birth Trauma association.
 This will not be easy as they may have a fear or distrust of telling anyone how they really feel, especially a healthcare professional.
 Reassure them of your support, maybe offering to attend any appointments with them if they wish.
-Asking for help will be hard, and so will the time undergoing any therapies, being there for them and providing emotional support is so important.
+Asking for help can be hard, and so will the time undergoing any therapies, being there for them and providing emotional support is so important.

-It maybe that you are struggling to access any help, or that your loved one does not feel able to ask for help.
-If this is the case you may need to act on their behalf in either seeking the help for them or fighting for the support needed.
+If you are struggling to access any help, or your loved one does not feel able to ask for help it may be that you will need to act on their behalf in either seeking the help for them or fighting for the support needed.

 - They may be afraid of losing control